tgirke/GEN242-2021/content/en/tutorials/rgraphics/rgraphics.md

 ## ggplot2 Graphics

-Plotting formalized and implemented by the grammar of graphics by Leland Wilkinson and Hadley Wickham (Wickham 2010, 2009; Wilkinson 2012)
+Plotting formalized and implemented by the grammar of graphics by Leland Wilkinson and Hadley Wickham (Wickham 2010, 2009; Wilkinson 2012).
+The plotting process in `ggplot2` is devided into layers including:

+1. Data: the actual data to be plotted
+2. Aesthetics: the scales onto which the data will be mapped
+3. Geometries: shapes used to represent data (*e.g.* bar or scatter plot)
+4. Facets: row and column layout of sub-plots
+5. Statistics: data models and summaries
+6. Coordinates: the plotting space
+7. Theme: styles to be used, such as fonts, backgrounds, etc.

 <center>
 <img title="sphm" src="../images/grammar_ggplot2.png" width="500" />